 The weighted system calculates grade items as a percentage of a final grade worth 100%.

-- Categories represent percentages of the final grade.
+- Categories represent a percentage of the final grade.

-- Example: A category worth 10% of the final grade with two equal items assigns each item 5% of the final grade.
+A category worth 10% of the final grade with two equally weighted items assigns each item 5% of the final grade.

 Important: